 Tadjoura (Afar: Tagórri; Arabic: تاجوراء, romanized: Tajūrā’; Somali: Tajuura) is one of the oldest towns in Djibouti and the capital of the Tadjourah Region.
-The town evolved into an early Islamic center with the arrival of Muslims shortly after the Hijra.
-An important port for many centuries, it was ruled by a succession of polities, including the Ifat Sultanate, Adal Sultanate, the Ottoman Empire, France until Djibouti's independence in 1977.
+The town rose to prominence in the early 19th century as an alterative port to nearby Zeila.
 Lying on the Gulf of Tadjoura, it is home to a population of around 45,000 inhabitants.
-It is the third-largest city in the country after Djibouti and Ali Sabieh.
+It is the third-largest city in the country after Djibouti and Ali Sabieh.[1]

 Tadjoura has an airstrip and is linked by ferry with Djibouti City.
 It is also known for its whitewashed buildings and nearby beaches, along with its mosques.